 International Women's Day was first recognized in 1977 by the United Nations as a result of the labor movements at the turn of the 20th century.
 The day celebrated annually has served as a reminder to continually lift up and celebrate the hard work and efforts of women across the world.
-This year the United Nations has declared the theme for International Women's Day, "Women in Leadership: Achieving an equal future in a COVID-19 world."

 In brief, what is the story behind VOW?

 The idea for VOW was sparked after VOW’s founder, Mabel van Oranje, a human rights activist, attended a wedding where guests were encouraged to make a charitable donation in lieu of gifts.
 At that moment, Mabel had an aha moment.
 What if she could marry the wedding industry to the cause she championed—ending child marriage?
 She recruited Darren Walker, the President of the Ford Foundation, as a co-founder, and VOW was born.

 How have women led this charge to end child marriage globally?
 Who are some of the notable women active in this fight for change with regard to ending child marriage?